dedupeio/csvdedupe/README.md

 > sed '2,$s/$/,,/' input_2a.csv > input_2b.csv
 ```

-Now, we reorder the columns in the second to align the files.
+Now, we reorder the columns in the second file to align to the first.

 ```console
 > csvcut -c "Site name","Address","Phone","Program Name","Length of Day","Zip Code","Fax","IDHS Provider ID" \